shuftipro/iOS-SDK/README.md

   Type: **string** <Br>
   Accepted Values: **"0",   "1"**

-  This key specifies that is verification result show to user or not.If show_results is "0" than verification result  not show to user and send to merchant.If show_results is "1" than verification result show to user.
+  This key specifies that is verification result show to user or not.
+If show_results is "0" than verification result  not show to user and send to merchant.
+If show_results is "1" than verification result show to user.

 * ## show_consent